SkimJazz/CA_T1A3_terminal-app-1/readme.md

 ## Features

-1. **Random Word Generation:** A random word is selected from a pre-defined word list, ```hangman1_wordList.word_list```, using the ```random.choice()``` method.
+- **Random Word Generation:** A random word is selected from a pre-defined word list, ```hangman1_wordList. word_list```, using the ```random.choice()``` method.

-2. **Dyslexic Letter Shuffle:** The selected word is converted to a list, the letters are shuffled using ```random. shuffle()``` method and then converted back to a string.
+- **Dyslexic Letter Shuffle:** The selected word is converted to a list, the letters are shuffled using ```random. shuffle()``` method and then converted back to a string.

-3. **Riddle Clue:** A riddle is generated as a clue to the word to be guessed.
-The code uses a CSV file```hangman1_clue.csv``` to search for the randomly generated word, and if a match is found, the corresponding riddle is displayed to the user.
+- **Riddle Clue:** A riddle is generated as a clue to the word to be guessed.
+The code uses a CSV file```hangman1_clue.csv```to search for the randomly generated word, and if a match is found, the corresponding riddle is displayed to the user.

-4. **Game Play Loop:** The game play loop is implemented using a while loop that continues until the user either correctly guesses the word or runs out of lives.
+- **Game Play Loop:** The game play loop is implemented using a while loop that continues until the user either correctly guesses the word or runs out of lives.
 The user is prompted to guess a letter, and the code checks if the letter is in the word.
 If the letter is in the word, the corresponding underscores are replaced with the letter.
 If the letter is not in the word, the user loses a life, and the hangman ASCII art is updated.

-5. **End Game Condition:** The while loop breaks out when either all the letters in the word have been correctly guessed, or the user runs out of lives.
+- **End Game Condition:** The while loop breaks out when either all the letters in the word have been correctly guessed, or the user runs out of lives.
 In the first case, the user wins, and in the second case, the user loses.

-6. **ASCII Art:** The code uses ASCII art to represent the hangman stages, which is imported from the hangman1_ascii module.
+- **ASCII Art:** The code uses ASCII art to represent the hangman stages, which is imported from the hangman1_ascii module.

 ## Additional Features for Future Development